Technion-Kishony-lab/data-to-paper/README.md

 (see also: [living guidelines](https://www.nature.com/articles/d41586-023-03266-1)).

 ### Implementation
-Towards this goal, *data-to-paper* systematically guides <b>interacting LLM and rule-based agentsthrough the conventional scientific path</b>, from annotated data, through creating research hypotheses, conducting literature search, writing and debugging data analysis code, interpreting the results, and ultimately the step-by-step writing of a complete research paper.
+Towards this goal, *data-to-paper* systematically guides **interacting LLM and rule-based agents** through the conventional scientific path, from annotated data, through creating research hypotheses, conducting literature search, writing and debugging data analysis code, interpreting the results, and ultimately the step-by-step writing of a complete research paper.
 Tracking information flow through these steps, the process creates transparent and highly-traceable manuscripts,